Skip to main content Home

 While the WCAG criteria inform the “what” of accessibility conformance, POUR reminds us of the “why.”

-Keeping your users and these four principles in mind from the start will go a long way towards conformance, well before you open up an accessibility checklist or run any browser testing extensions.
+Keeping your users and these four principles in mind from the start will go a long way towards conformance.

-The W3C’s Accessibility Principles page provides more information on applying POUR.
+The WAI Accessibility Principles page provides more information on applying POUR.

 ATAG